jj1bdx/dump1090-airspy-experimental/README.md

 Credits
 ---

-Dump1090 was written by Salvatore Sanfilippo <antirez@gmail.com> and is released under the BSD three clause license.
-HackRF One support is added by Ilker Temir <ilker@ilkertemir.com>.
-AirSpy support is added by Chris Kuethe <chris.kuethe+github@gmail.com>.
+Dump1090 was written by [Salvatore Sanfilippo](https://github.com/antirez) and is released under the BSD three clause license.
+HackRF One support is added by [Ilker Temir](https://github.com/itemir).
+AirSpy support is added by [Chris Kuethe](https://github.com/ckuethe).
 SDRplay support is added by the [SDRplay](https://github.com/SDRplay) team.